-I have been reading Bennett J. Sims’ book Servanthood: Leadership for the Third Millenium for a class.
+I read Bennett J. Sims’ book Servanthood: Leadership for the Third Millenium for a class.
 In it he tells of one of his pastorates in Maryland where they undertook a construction campaign, using a well known architect.
 The architect planned a starkly modern sanctuary addition to their traditional Gothic campus.
 It caused division in the congregation.
 After much deliberation the leadership group polled the congregation and found that they were 75% in favor of the radically new plan, 25% against, while the leadership had been exactly the opposite, 75% against it and 25% for it.
-He said that in a gesture of sacrifice and servant leadership the committee yielded to the majority wishes of the congregation and built the modern new structure.
+He said that in a gesture of sacrifice and servant leadership, the committee yielded to the majority wishes of the congregation and built the modern new structure.

 So, at least in the United Methodist Church, his analogy is torturously twisted logic and truly misses the mark.
 Other than that chapter, however, I mostly enjoyed his perspective on servant leadership and agreed with quite a lot of it.